bahamas10/sombra/reddit-post.md

 Discord for a while now, and have been keeping up pretty closely with all of the latest developments.
-The [Sombra Game Detectives Wiki](http://wiki.gamedetectives.net/index.php?title=Sombra_ARG) is incredibly useful for checking the current status of the ARG as well as to see all of the clues and hints found with their solutions.
+The [Sombra Game Detectives Wiki](http://wiki.gamedetectives.net/index.php?title=Sombra_ARG) is incredibly useful for checking the current status of the ARG, as well as to see all of the clues and hints found with their solutions.

-However, there have been a couple of theories that haven't panned out, or have just been simply made up, i.e. the "summer games" banner in the game showing a waveform, that was falsely converted to DTMF (phone) dial tones and decoded.
-Because of this, and some of the misinformation being passed around I want to take the time to:
+However, there have been a couple of theories that haven't panned out, or have just been simply made up: i.e. the "summer games" banner in the game allegedly showing a waveform, that was falsely converted to DTMF (phone) dial tones and then decoded.
+Because of this and some of the misinformation being passed around I want to take the time to:

-1. Break down and fully explain everything we know so far
+1. Break down and fully explain all of the solutions we have
-2. Verify everything we know so far
+2. Reproduce and verify all of the solutions we have
-3. Show all steps to reproduce all verification steps so others can do it too
+3. Show all steps to reproduce and verify all of the solutions so others can do it too

-A lot of information and tools in this post can also be found in my [Sombra GitHub Repository](https://github.com/bahamas10/sombra)... in this repo:
+A lot of information and tools in this post can also be found in my [Sombra GitHub Repository](https://github.com/bahamas10/sombra).

-1. All conclusions are reproducible and able to be verified by others
-2. All tools used are open source or freely accessible

 You can click the titles of each clue to be taken to a folder on GitHub with all of the tools and programs referenced.

 Who Am I?
 ---------

 I'm a huge fan of Overwatch and do Software Engineering for a living and music recording for fun.
-Because of this, I've written a lot of code to verify these clues, and I'm working on a new song based on the sky code song :D
+Because of this, I've written a lot of code to verify these clues, and am also working on a new song influenced by the sky code song :D

-**Note**: I'm not trying to take credit for any of the work done to figure out these clues; I did *not* initially discover any of these solutions.
+**Note**: I'm not trying to take credit for any of the work done to figure out these clues; I did *not* initially discover any of these solutions - I'm just recreating the steps taken to solve the clues given.

 ---